xkommando/Gplume/README.md

 		return new FreeMarkerView(date);
 	}
 ```
-handle request with an object storing current state
+Handle request with an object storing current state
 ```Java
 //Note: this sample login function is for demo only and is insecure
 @Controller("/async/")// the base path